 The test vehicle is cooled down to -15 °C over a period of at least ten hours.
 For this, all doors and windows are opened to cool down the vehicle completely.

 Phase 2 – heating up:

-The aim is to heat up the interior of the test vehicle as quickly as possible from a starting temperature of -15 °C. The centrally located measuring point, one metre above the interior floor in the middle of the living area, must heat up to + 20 °C within two hours, whereby the temperature difference at five other measuring points inside the vehicle must not exceed seven °C.
+The aim is to heat up the interior of the test vehicle as quickly as possible from a starting temperature of -15 °C. The centrally located measuring point, one metre above the interior floor in the middle of the living area, must heat up to + 20 °C within four hours, whereby the temperature difference at five other measuring points inside the vehicle must not exceed seven °C.